tylerakonom/dnFGFR/README.md

 # Opposite-Sex Housing and dnFGFR Animals
-How housing conditions effect dnFGFR animals, an exploratory RNA-Seq study.
+*How housing conditions effect dnFGFR animals, an exploratory RNA-Seq study.*

+## Background

-To begin understanding the gene expression changes preceeding a rescue effect in dnFGFR animals housed with same-sex partners during an experiment conducted by [Rocherster et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3532464/), an RNA-Seq experiment was performed, and deferentially expressed genes were documented for further study.
-The pipeline is as follows:
+We set out to understand the gene expression changes preceding a rescue effect in dnFGFR animals housed with same-sex partners during an experiment conducted by [Rocherster et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3532464/).
+We performed an RNA-Seq experiment and deferentially expressed genes were documented for further study.
+The pipeline used is as follows:

 ![dnFGFR Pipeline](https://github.com/tylerakonom/dnFGFR/blob/master/Graphics/Pipeline.png)

-### Data Pre-processing
+## Data Pre-processing

 All files were uploaded to the Summit module, as part of the research computing program at CU Boulder.
 Basic tutorials on how to work with the RC computing environment and FAQs are located [here](https://curc.readthedocs.io/en/latest/faq.html).
 All files were uploaded to the users project folder, then processed in the scratch directory.
 Software was called from the software container located in the summit module at: